 When I was in college, finding ways to make friends was pretty easy.
 I could attribute this to the many student clubs I joined, living in the middle of campus in the dorms, being in honors fraternities and attending small classes, some with fewer than 20 students.
-We were all staring a chapter in our lives so making friends felt effortless.
+We were all staring a chapter in our lives together, so making friends felt effortless.

-In the real world and after college however, trying to make friends and keep the old ones isn’t easy.
+In the real world and after college however, trying to make friends and keep the old ones isn’t exactly easy.
 We graduate, we get full-time jobs, we move to bigger cities, and that social network of friends and acquaintances starts to get smaller and smaller.
 Keeping up on social media is not the same as keeping up in real life, and it can feel overwhelming to make friends with the added hustle and bustle of adulthood.

 But it shouldn’t be that way.
 When I made the move to New York, I had a circle of friends from college that made it easy to adapt, but my move to LA was the total opposite.
 I knew no one and I had to start a new friend group from scratch.
 This was daunting, to say the least.
 Many of us are transient, and job opportunities can take us to many different cities and countries.
-Although successful career is great, a friend group to celebrate these accomplishments with is vital.
+Although a successful career is great, a friend group to celebrate these accomplishments with is vital.
 New places bring new challenges, and many of us can find it difficult to make friends as older friendships start drifting.
 Here are some of the great ways I found to make friends after college and after my move.

 Tips to Make Friends Now As Adults

 - Try reconnecting.
 Sometimes making new friends doesn’t have to mean meeting strangers.
-A lots of potential new friendships are people that were more than acquaintances who have become distant for no other reason than life happening.
+A lot of potential new friendships are people that were more than acquaintances who have become distant for no other reason than life happening.
 Try reconnecting on social media such as through Facebook.
 You know those people who you consider more than acquaintances but definitely not close friends?
 They could be special friendships just waiting to happen!
 Just make the first move.

 - Meet friends of friends.
 Meeting a friend or acquaintance’s friends is easier than meeting someone new.
 By meeting and connecting with the friends of your friends, the ice is already broken.
 You know you have things in common such as the mutual friend and they are more likely to be friendly and approachable.
 Likewise, you are more likely to meet and bump into each other more than once, giving you time to build a friendship.

 - Stay active in online communities.
 There are many online communities on Facebook depending on your city.
-These online communities also have subgroups for meetups to make friends, getting to know one another, or even for specific special interests.
+These online communities also have subgroups for meetups to make friends, getting to know one another, or even offer spaces for specific special interests.
 I met one of my first real friends in LA via an online Facebook community.
 She wrote in the group that she was free and walking around Santa Monica.
 I replied that I was as well and we met up for coffee.
 We met another friend that would eventually form our friend group via a kickboxing class event through the same online community later that week.
-By getting out there and staying active in the online Facebook community, you are able to create a strong friend group.
+By getting out there and staying active in the online Facebook community, you can create a strong new friend group.

 - Go to that open event.
 Many cities have websites that let you know about events going on around you.
 Check out Eventbrite, Fever, DoLA, DoNYC, Pulsd and others for great events going on in your city or neighborhood.
 Go to that book reading alone.
 Attend the workshop.
 Take advantage of that food fair!

 - Download Friend Apps.
-It’s true that there is a an app for everything.
+It’s true that nowadays there is an app for everything.
 Vina is an amazing app that lets you meet people near you.
 Filled with quizzes about your personality and cute additions to your “About Me,” this app is a quick and easy way to match with a new friend.
 Likewise, BumbleBFF offers a place to meet friends near you.
 Go to brunch, spend the day at a flea market, go to a show with a new friend.
 Use these apps to help you find someone to go to fun daytime things with!

 - Get into hobbies or community involvement.
 When you join a community around a hobby, you’ll naturally meet a lot of people with your same interests.
 The website and app Meetup allows you to meet with people who have the same likes and hobbies.
 It is an amazing way to meet people with the same priorities and schedules as you and also learn more about things you are interested in.